Design Help & Coaching

 Often, I have elected to defer major edits in my own garden for a year or so.
 Sometimes I need to wait for additional financial resources.
 Sometimes I just can't muster the energy for a bold move, deciding to just live with what I have until "next year".
 Often, this is a wise decision as I then have time to really think through design adjustments that will have the best result over the long haul.

 I invite you to inquire about my Garden Coaching services and to explore this website for ideas that you think may work on your property!

 60-90 Minute Site Visit $100

 Visitors to The Big Little Garden often comment on how healthy all of my plants are.
 In fact, they are so healthy that I am frequently thinning, dividing, pinching and pruning specimens to achieve a less "jungly" feel in some of my beds.
-I guess that's a good problem to have...If you find garden maintenance to be on the "relaxing" end of the continuum...Which I do.
+While some may refer to this activity as “maintenance”, I prefer to call it “nurturing”.

 Healthy gardens begin with selecting healthy specimens.
 But even healthy plants need the proper environment in order to thrive.
 The old axiom "right plant, right place" is a mantra to live by.
 In reality, it can sometimes take a couple attempts to find the perfect spot for a particular plant.
 Most of the sick plants that I've observed in my clients' gardens suffer from one or more of the following:

 inadequate root ball preparation (photo above illustrates how to prep)

 inadequate soil nutrients and organic matter